Leadership

 We are always looking for new coaches and refs, so if you have played rugby and want to try your hand at coaching or becoming a ref, please contact us at: info@razorhawks.com.
 We will refund the cost of appropriate training courses and USA Rugby certification.

-Katrina, our Club Vice President, played for Stanford University Women's Rugby, the U-23 Pacific Coast Grizzlies and the U-23 National Team.
+Katrina, our former club VP (and still very much involved), played for Stanford University Women's Rugby, the U-23 Pacific Coast Grizzlies and the U-23 National Team.
 After graduating from Stanford, she played for the Bay Area Shehawks, the Berkeley All Blues, and the Pacific Coast Grizzlies Senior 15s & 7s select sides.
 Katrina has served as an assistant coach for Stanford Women's Rugby team since 2008 and was head coach of the Berkeley All Blues for two seasons starting in 2015.
-When not on the pitch, Katrina is the Director of the Economic Advancement Program at Community Legal Services in East Palo Alto.
+When not on the pitch, Katrina is the Executive Director at Community Legal Services in East Palo Alto.

 Pila has over 25 years of experience playing rugby, from his start with Tupou College in Tonga through 20 years at the Men's Club level in the California Bay Area.
 Pila has been part of three national champion teams: San Mateo, Razorbacks, and Mission, where Pila earned the MVP title in the national championship match.
 He also played for the All Star sevens rugby team in 2006 and captained the Razorbacks in 2009—a year in which they were undefeated, as chronicled in the book Crossing the 101.
 Pila is very passionate about rugby and hopes to influence the younger generation (including two of his sons who are playing for the team) to find the same passion.
 One of the great values he has learned being a player on the field is, "Respect everybody, but fear nobody but God."